Ren Drinks Beer

-that could come out of this Jason Aldean “Try That In A Small Town” hubbub would be for Hamburg Brewing Company’s excellent beer, Small Town, to have its name sullied.
+One of the smaller shames1 that could come out of this Jason Aldean “Try That In A Small Town” hubbub would be for Hamburg Brewing Company’s excellent beer, Small Town, to have its name sullied.

 I first tried the 5.2% White Ale during a trip home earlier this year when my mom picked me up a six-pack.
-Given the wildly specific tastes in beer I’ve cultivated while warming seats at Green Bench, I tend to be ever grateful but never too excited when most people
+Given the wildly specific tastes in beer I’ve cultivated while warming seats at Green Bench, I tend to be ever grateful but never too excited when most people2 choose a brew for me.
+This time, that was a mistake.

 Small Town bursts with notes of spice, apple, grass, lemon — flavors that you could easily overlook as its low ABV and high effervescence make a beer that’s just … refreshing.
 It has that oxymoronic quality that many great lighter beers have: approachable but complex.
 It’s just about everything I want in a drink.